hodgman/blockchain_thoughts/blockchain.md

 Not only is this kind of modern network more efficient (using literally **a billion times** less electricity) it's also much faster due to the cooperative scheduling.
 The performance target for the phantasma network is to cope with 5000 transactions per second, compared to the typical 1-per-second on "Proof of Work" networks.

+Phantasma is not the only network of this kind -- there are literally hundreds of similar blockchain systems being developed that make use of more modern research than the 1st and 2nd generation blockchains used.

 ## Energy use:

 Bitcoin's energy use is estimated at 115.84TWh ($5.8Bn worth @ 5c/kWh)